Harajuku Accessories Keep Tokyo’s Eccentric Fashion Spirit Alive

 Harajuku Accessories Keep Tokyo’s Eccentric Fashion Spirit Alive 1

-“Maybe you may see on the road that there isn’t a whole lot particular style right here amongst young human beings anymore.
+“Maybe you may see on the road that there isn’t a whole lot of particular style right here amongst young human beings anymore.
 It’s distinct from 10 years ago,” Tokyo-primarily based dressmaker and breakout style megastar Tomo Koizumi informed WWD.
-“Younger people don’t put money into clothes these days in Japan, they spend it on iPhone games, or they spend money more in lifestyle stores buying dishes, cups, and home accessories.”
+“Younger people don’t put money into clothes these days in Japan; they spend it on iPhone games, or they spend money more in lifestyle stores buying dishes, cups, and home accessories.”
 Trendy teens can be disappearing from Harajuku’s streets.
-Still, they’re fast replaced via Japan’s influx of travelers (some 31 million in 2018, extra than triple the variety 5 years prior) who meander through the location’s conflict of winding roads, attempting to find Lolitas and rockabillies as if they had been uncommon birds.
+Still, they’re fast replaced via Japan’s influx of travelers (some 31 million in 2018, more than triple the variety five years prior) who meander through the location’s conflict of winding roads, attempting to find Lolitas and rockabillies as if they had been uncommon birds.